Machine Learning-based Hydrological Models for Flash Floods: A Systematic Literature Review

 Abstract

-Background: Flash flood modeling faces many challenges since physically-based hydrological models are unsuitable for a small spatiotemporal scale.
-With the increased availability of hydrological observed data, an alternative approach is to use
+Background: flash flood modeling faces many challenges since physically-based hydrological models are unsuitable for a small 23 spatiotemporal scale.
+With the increased availability of hydrological observed data, an alternative approach is to use machine 24 learning (ML) techniques.
+This work conducts a Systematic Literature Review (SLR) to enhance our comprehension of the research 25 landscape on ML applications for modeling flash floods.
+26

-Methods: Starting with more than 1,217 papers published until January 2024 and indexed in Web of Science, SCOPUS/Elsevier, Springer/Nature, or Wiley databases, we selected 53 for detailed analysis, following the PRISMA guidelines.
-The inclusion/exclusion criteria removed reviews, retractions, and papers that were not in the scope of this SLR and included only papers with time resolution coarser than 12 hours.
-Data about forecasting horizon, area, method and input were extracted from
+Methods: starting with more than 1,200 papers published until January 2024 and indexed in Web of Science, SCOPUS/Elsevier, 27 Springer/Nature, or Wiley databases, it was selected 50 for detailed analysis, following the PRISMA guidelines.
+The 28 inclusion/exclusion criteria removed reviews, retractions, and papers that were not in the scope of this SLR and included only 29 papers that used data with a temporal resolution finer than 6 hours.
+From each selected paper, among other information, data were 30 extracted regarding the forecasting horizon, the size of the study area, the different input data, the chosen machine learning 31 technique, and the type of outcome in order to characterize the model applied to flash flood forecasting.
+32

 DOI